mzazon/awesome-cloud-projects/gcp/global-network-performance-optimization-cloud-wan-network-intelligence-center/global-network-performance-optimization-cloud-wan-network-intelligence-center.md

 Google Cloud WAN represents a paradigm shift from traditional MPLS-based WAN architectures to a cloud-native approach that leverages Google's private global network spanning over 2 million miles of fiber across 200+ countries.
 This infrastructure provides up to 40% better network performance compared to traditional WAN solutions while reducing total cost of ownership through optimized routing and managed services.
 Early adopters like Nestle and Citadel Securities have already demonstrated the business value of this approach in production environments.

 Network Intelligence Center serves as the centralized nervous system for network observability, providing real-time topology visualization, performance analytics, and automated insights across the global infrastructure.
 The platform combines configuration information with operational telemetry to deliver actionable recommendations for network optimization, security enhancement, and troubleshooting acceleration.
-Key features include Network Topology for infrastructure visualization, Connectivity Tests for network validation, Performance Dashboard for latency and packet loss monitoring, and Flow Analyzer for traffic pattern analysis.
+Key features include Network Topology for infrastructure visualization, Connectivity Tests for network validation, Performance Dashboard for latency and packet loss monitoring, Flow Analyzer for traffic pattern analysis, and Firewall Insights for optimizing security rules.

 The integration of Cloud Monitoring with Network Intelligence Center creates a comprehensive observability platform that enables proactive network management and optimization.
 By leveraging VPC Flow Logs with high sampling rates and complete metadata collection, enterprises gain unprecedented visibility into network behavior patterns, enabling data-driven decisions for infrastructure optimization and capacity planning.
 This approach aligns with the Google Cloud Well-Architected Framework's performance optimization pillar, emphasizing continuous monitoring and iterative improvement.